Struct Operator

 Operator provides a consistent API pattern for data operations.
 For reading operations, it exposes:

-The Reader created by Operator supports custom read control methods and can be converted into futures::AsyncRead for broader ecosystem compatibility.
+The Reader created by Operator supports custom read control methods and can be converted into [futures::AsyncRead] or [futures::Stream] for broader ecosystem compatibility.

 use opendal::Operator;